Winter weather upends water systems across the Deep South

 The water issues started on Dec.
 24 when the utility said it experienced multiple line breaks because of freezing weather and power outages.
 The breaks resulted in a significant loss of pressure to the drinking water system.

-Memphis Light, Gas and Water, which serves more than 440,000 customers in Memphis and Shelby County, said at the time that all customers should conserve water and boil it as a precaution when using.
+The publicly owned utility, which serves more than 440,000 customers in Memphis and Shelby County, ordered an emergency drought management plan on Monday, barring non-essential water uses such as washing cars while the utility works to find, fix or isolate main breaks and broken water services.

-An emergency drought management plan was into place Monday by Memphis Light, Gas and Water that prohibits non-essential water uses such as washing cars while the utility works to find, fix or isolate main breaks and broken water services, it said in a statement.
+Memphis Light, Gas and Water CEO Doug McGowen said in a statement Tuesday that “we are heading in the right direction to recover from this water distribution crisis,” with pressure being restored, but urging continued conservation for now.
+He said 31 water main breaks had been repaired, with work continuing on eight more.
+After asking businesses to let workers stay home Tuesday, McGowen said they could return to normal operation Wednesday.

 In Kentucky, the Meade County Water District asked its 5,000 customers to conserve water.
 But then it said in a statement that because of the cold temperatures and increased demand, it was unable to keep up and would temporarily cut off service to some areas so that tanks could refill.